Relatively speaking, the world is changing really, really, fast!

 Take a moment to think about all of the change that has taken place since you were born.
 Not just the technological change (from computers the size of small cars to exponentially more powerful devices weighing mere ounces), but also the social, scientific, and cultural progress that has occurred in the last several decades.

 Now consider the Acheulean hand axe.
-The always-excellent podcast, 99% Invisible, released an insightful show this week looking at this primitive stone tool.
+The always-excellent podcast, 99% Invisible, has an insightful show looking at this primitive stone tool.

 From the show: